Jamie Lee Curtis Reunites With 'Halloween' Co-Star Kyle Richards

-Jamie Lee Curtis Reunites With 'Halloween' Co-Star Kyle Richards During ET Interview (Exclusive)
+Jamie Lee Curtis Reunites With 'Halloween' Co-Star Kyle Richards 40 Years Later (Exclusive)

 This is one Halloween surprise we don't have to be scared of!